The Best Lizards for Handling: Species That Welcome Your Touch

 Ackie monitors are skittish when young but become more docile as adults.

-As juveniles, Ackies can be quite nervous and averse to being handled at first.
+As juveniles, Ackies can have a nervous personality and be averse to being handled at first.
 However, if you have patience and commit to consistent and gentle handling, you can gradually tame your Ackie monitor easily to the point where they come to you to be handled.

 Simply place your hand into their enclosure slowly and steadily, approach them from the side, and allow them to crawl right onto you.
 Handling them helps keep them mentally stimulated and healthy.